-176. People in Australia live 13% of their lives in ill-health, with poorer outcomes for marginalized and younger populations.

-177. Australia must invest 5% of the health budget in prevention and establish a Centre for Disease Control.

-Health access disparities reflect social, cultural, and commercial determinants of health and underinvestment in remote and rural areas and community-based mental health supports.
-Intensifying climate events exacerbate these disparities.

-Australia must invest in equitable geographic access to culturally safe, affordable healthcare that enables self-determination, bodily autonomy and reproductive justice.

-- 178. Aboriginal and Torres Strait Islander Peoples carry disproportionate health burdens due to intergenerational trauma, mass incarceration and racism.
-The health gap remains substantial with inadequate progress on Closing the Gap. - 179.
-Australia must implement the Priority Reforms of the National Agreement on Closing the Gap to support improved health outcomes. - 180.
-Transgender and gender diverse people experience barriers accessing culturally safe healthcare. - 181.
-Australia must ensure nationally consistent, free, and timely access to genderaffirming multidisciplinary healthcare, including for children and adolescents. - 182.
-Australia must invest in education and training of the health workforce. - 183.
-BBVs and STIs pose significant health risks among priority populations. - 184.
-Australia must invest in implementing rights-affirming health strategies to address inequities. - 185.
+- 176. People in Australia live 13% of their lives in ill-health, with poorer outcomes for marginalized and younger populations. - 177.
+Australia must invest 5% of the health budget in prevention and establish a Centre for Disease Control. - 178.
+Health access disparities reflect social, cultural, and commercial determinants of health.
+Intensifying climate events exacerbate these disparities, especially for Aboriginal and Torres Strait Islander and rural and remote communities. - 179.
+Australia must invest in equitable geographic access to culturally safe, affordable healthcare that enables self-determination, bodily autonomy and reproductive justice. - 180.
+Aboriginal and Torres Strait Islander Peoples carry disproportionate health burdens due to intergenerational trauma, mass incarceration and racism.
+The health gap remains substantial with inadequate progress on Closing the Gap. - 181.
+Australia must implement the Priority Reforms of the National Agreement on Closing the Gap to support improved health outcomes. - 182.
+Transgender and gender diverse people experience barriers accessing culturally safe healthcare.
+345 - 183.
+Australia must ensure nationally consistent, free, and timely access to gender-affirming multidisciplinary healthcare, including for children and adolescents. - 184.
+Australia must invest in education and training of the health workforce.
+347 - 185.
+BBVs and STIs pose significant health risks among priority populations. - 186.
+Australia must invest in implementing rights-affirming health strategies to address inequities. - 187.
 Australia must repeal laws that criminalise transmission and promote stigma and discrimination.